cryptosubh/blog/_drafts/Mathematical_Tidiness.md

 I still believe this is true, but it is only part of the truth about the page in front of you.
 The truth is that when you are working on a problem that you don't know how to solve, you can't possibly keep all the information and features of the problems in your head simultaneously.
 (This is almost by definition; if you could, then you would probably know how to solve the problem.)
 Therefore, my students....

 So the messs in your head may contribute to the mess on the page, but the mess on the page further confounds the mess inside your head - it's a vicious cycle!
-They only way to break the cycle is to work attack it from both ends, and to be hypervigilant about the tidiness of your written work.
+They most efficient way to break the cycle is to attack it from both ends: to be hypervigilant about the tidiness of your written work.

 I am not a particularly tidy person in my personal life.
 I leave dishes in the sink and throw my clothes on the floor.
 My handwriting is legible but not uniform or beautiful.
 I have no talent for sketching or painting.